 The EU’s long-term climate goals are currently being revised.
 In the light of the IPCC-report that emphasizes the urge of a faster transformation, the EU’s new goals should be far more ambitious.
 In order to maintain the 1,5-degree limit, we need clear and progressive climate goals that will help us reach net zero emissions by 2050.
 We will never be able to reach the goals unless the current politics change.
-The European Commission’s proposition will be published in November 2018, which means that we can still influence its decision.
-The Haga Initiaitve, the Climate Leadership Coalition (CLC) and other organizations have launched an appeal urging the EU to:
+The European Commission’s proposition will be published on November 28th, which means that we can still influence its decision.
+The Haga Initiaitve, the Climate Leadership Coalition (CLC) and other organizations have launched a call urging the EU to:

 - Set a target for achieving net-zero emissions at the latest by 2050 or earlier taking the IPCC finding in to account.